 One to look out for: There is a new breed of Prosecco called Prosecco Zero that has 0 grams of residual sugar (also known as zero dosage and brut nature).
 Definitely give it a try but two words of caution: first, it is super, super, super dry.
 Possibly too dry for most people.
 Also, at zero grams of residual sugar, many producers are touting this as ‘skinny’ or ‘diet’ Prosecco.
 For the sake of saving a handful of calories per glass, we’d recommend going for quality over calories.
 If you don’t like the taste, go back to what you enjoy.

 Pushed for time, but looking to impress (and pretend you’re part-oenologist)?
-Check out Visit Prosecco Italy’s guide to the best Prosecco Vineyards to Visit.
+Check out our guide to the best Prosecco Vineyards.
 Sure, you might be ‘visiting’ from the shelves of your local wine shop rather than Italy, but it gives you a good place to start.

 We’d be remiss if we didn’t recommend that you elevate your Very Important Prosecco Research to another level, and enjoy a wonderful Italian break at the same time.